Type of activity

 Activity start date: 1952 - present

-With the subsequent launch of Phase 2, the Ravenna project is set to become the CCS reference hub for Southern Europe and the Mediterranean.
+With the launch of Phase 2, the Ravenna project is set to become the CCS reference hub for Southern Europe and the Mediterranean.
 It will play a significant role in combating climate change and offer a practical solution to maintain the competitiveness of Italian industries.
 By preserving existing jobs and creating new ones through the project's supply chain, Ravenna CCS supports both economic and environmental goals.
 Additionally, it will be crucial in decarbonizing hard-to-abate sectors, which is essential for meeting climate and carbon neutrality targets by 2050.

 Thanks to the admission of the Callisto integrated Carbon Capture and Storage (CCS) project to the European list of Projects of Common Interest (PCI Projects), the Ravenna CO₂ storage hub will play a key role in the creation of a high-tech international supply chain in the decarbonization sector.